B R A V E

 Te Ātihaunui-a-Pāpārangi

 Louise works as an Operations Manager.
 She graduated from a Bachelor of Business at Auckland University of Technology and is currently completing a Masters of Business Studies at Massey University.
 She is actively involved within her iwi and studied a Certificate in Oral Proficiency in te reo Māori.
-Louise also has experience working in television as a presenter for rangatahi TV shows and is the proud mother of a baby boy, Te Puuwairua.
+Louise also has experience working in television as a presenter for rangatahi TV shows and is the proud mother of a baby boy and girl.
 Her experience in business in particular HR and Accounting and her experience with rangatahi brings valuable skills to the operational side of the Brave Charitable Trust.

 Picture